stevejhiggs/explicitobjectmap-node-1/README.md

 				return val.toUpperCase();
 			}
 		},
+        {	//will rename the field then run the mapper on that value.
+This allows embedding mappers inside mappers srcName:'sourceobjectname',
+            dstName:'newname',
+            mapper: explicitMapper(['simpleE'])
+        },
 		{'deep.childA': 'baby'}, //dot notation is currently only supported when renaming fields function(srcObj,dstObj){
 			dstObj.CustomField = 'whatever'; //post mapping function ran after all the other maps are ran